 Why: Tempting treats such as classic French Opera gateau, Belgian white chocolate mousse and passion fruit Swiss meringue pie, alongside York ham and wholegrain mustard sarnies will more than get you in the mood for travelling, whether it’s on the Eurostar for a chic city break or the plain old London Underground towards home.

-When & where: St Pancras Brasserie & Champagne Bar by Searcys, St Pancras International Station, N1C 4QL.
+When and where: St Pancras Brasserie & Champagne Bar by Searcys, St Pancras International Station, N1C 4QL.
 Monday - Saturday, 3pm - 5pm.

 How much: £26 per person, or £38 with a glass of English sparkling wine